apache/pulsar/site2/docs/client-libraries-cpp.md

 #### RPM

+To build the RPM inside a Docker container, use the command below.
+The RPMs are in the `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/` path.

 ```shell
 pulsar-client-cpp/pkg/rpm/docker-build-rpm.sh
 ```

-This command builds the RPM inside a Docker container and it leaves the RPMs in `pulsar-client-cpp/pkg/rpm/RPMS/x86_64/`.

 | Package name | Content |
 |-----|-----|